-Residents wishing to recycle holiday string lights may do so at the City's bi-annual e-waste collection event that occurs the first Saturday in May and November.
-You may dispose of holiday string lights during our next e-waste collection event.
+Residents wishing to recycle holiday string lights after this period, may do so at the City's bi-annual e-waste collection event that occurs the first Saturday in May and November.

 If you have any questions, please call Public Works at 713.662.5839 or email Public Works.

 Next scheduled event: